Great-programmercoder/JSONKit/README.md

 ### A Very High Performance Objective-C JSON Library

 **UPDATE:** (2011/12/18) The benchmarks below were performed before Apples [`NSJSONSerialization`][NSJSONSerialization] was available (as of Mac OS X 10.7 and iOS 5).
-The obvious question is: Which is faster, [`NSJSONSerialization`][NSJSONSerialization] or JSONKit?
+The obvious question is: Which is faster, [`NSJSONSerialization`][NSJSONSerialization] or tJSONKit?
 According to [this site](http://www.bonto.ch/blog/2011/12/08/json-libraries-for-ios-comparison-updated/), JSONKit is faster than [`NSJSONSerialization`][NSJSONSerialization].
 Some quick "back of the envelope" calculations using the numbers reported, JSONKit appears to be approximately 25% to 40% faster than [`NSJSONSerialization`][NSJSONSerialization], which is pretty significant.

   Parsing  |  Serializing
 :---------:|:-------------: